celo-org/epochs/README.md

 1. Carbon offset distributions
 1. Mento reserve distributions (deprecated, since block `21616000`)

-Their purpose and how to fetch their logs is described below.
+Their purpose and how to fetch their logs is described in more detail below.

 ### Validator rewards